 Management is committed to maximizing income from Calloway's properties through sophisticated and prudent financial management.
 Management intends to optimize the leveraged returns from the Property Portfolio, while remaining within the overall debt limits set by the Declaration of Trust.
 Subject to the ability to obtain financing on acceptable terms, Calloway intends to utilize fixed rate debt financing with terms that are appropriate for the nature of the leases and the properties being financed.
-Again subject to the ability to obtain financing on acceptable terms, Calloway intends to stagger debt maturities to reduce refinancing risk and to provide a source of additional capital when refinanced, and make use of operating lines or acquisition facilities to generate interim capital.
+Calloway intends to stagger debt maturities to reduce refinancing risk and to provide a source of additional capital when refinanced, and make use of operating lines or acquisition facilities to generate interim capital.